colloquet/lihkg-react-native/README.md

 ## Update to latest icon set

-1. download latest hkgmoji.json from lihkg.com
+1. Download latest hkgmoji.json from lihkg.com
 2. Place at the root of project, same as `get-icon-path.js`
 3. Run `node get-icon-path.js` will generate a new `hkgmoji.js`
 4. Replace the one in `/src`